-Title: SAFEGUARDING POLICY (protecting Children and adults at risk) External version Policy statement Tearfund is committed to promoting the security and well being of the communities we serve, our volunteers, and our staff, and ensuring that children and adults at risk1 are protected from all forms of harm and abuse, and able to live a life with dignity, respect and security.
+Title: SAFEGUARDING & PSEAH POLICY (External version) Protecting Children and Adults at Risk Protection from Sexual Exploitation, Abuse and Harassment (PSEAH) Policy statement Tearfund is committed to promoting the security and well being of the communities we serve, our volunteers, and our staff, and ensure that children and adults at risk 1 are protected from all forms of harm and abuse, and able to live a life with dignity, respect and security.
 This is an expression of Tearfund's Christian belief that all people are created by God in His image (likeness) (Genesis 1:26,27) and therefore, every adult and child should be treated with respect and dignity.
-Tearfund actively encourages a culture of 'Zero tolerance' towards all forms of harm and abuse, and seeks to ensure that staff and representatives 'Do no harm' while working for or with Tearfund.
+Tearfund actively encourages a culture of 'Zero tolerance' towards all forms of harm and abuse, and abuse, and seeks to ensure that staff and representatives 'Do no harm' while working for or with Tearfund.
 Further information on expected behaviour is set out in Tearfund's Personal Conduct Policy.
 We are committed to a survivor centred approach.
-This policy applies to all staff and representatives who work for or with Tearfund: Staff includes: All staff, national and international All volunteers, secondments, interns Representatives includes: • All contractors, including consultants, journalists, photographers, external Media All board members, ambassadors, guests, visitors, Church Groups, and Supporters visiting Tearfund funded projects All agents: an agent means any individual, including a director, an officer, or an independent contractor, authorised to act on behalf of Tearfund Staff and representatives must ensure that their behaviour promotes and allows children and adults at risk to live free from: Harm and Abuse, (Physical, sexual (including sexual harassment) and emotional (including the abuse of power / trust and coercion) Bullying and Harassment Exploitation - (physical and sexual) Neglect Discrimination Human Trafficking Tearfund adheres to the core principles set out by the UN Inter Agency Standing Committee Task Force on Protection from Sexual Exploitation and Abuse in Humanitarian
+This policy applies to all staff and representatives who work for or with Tearfund: Staff includes: All staff, national and international All volunteers, secondments, interns Representatives includes: All contractors, including consultants, journalists, photographers, external Media All board members, ambassadors, guests, visitors, Church Groups, and Supporters visiting Tearfund funded projects All agents: an agent means any individual, including a director, an officer, or an independent contractor, authorised to act on behalf of Tearfund Staff and representatives must ensure that their behaviour promotes and allows children and adults at risk to live free from: Harm and Abuse, (Physical, sexual (including sexual harassment) and emotional (including the abuse of power / trust and coercion) Bullying and Harassment Exploitation - (physical and sexual) Neglect Discrimination Human Trafficking Tearfund adheres to the core principles set out by the UN Inter Agency Standing Committee Task Force on Protection from Sexual Exploitation and Abuse in Humanitarian Crises and operates a survivor centred approach.
+This means that: • Sexual exploitation and abuse by Tearfund staff or representatives constitute acts of gross misconduct and are therefore grounds for termination of employment.

-The term 'adult at risk' describes adults at risk of harm and adults at risk.
+1 The term 'adult at risk' describes adults at risk of harm and adults at risk.